samsquire/wants/README.md

  * have gyms
  * have communal restaurants

-# Some thing to use my excessive compute on
+# Some thing to use my excessive compute and RAM on

 # Tight coupling between libraries and their dependencies in the sense if one breaks the other, it's obvious